fabricio-garcia/Building-with-Responsive-Design/README.md

 - Align all elements with [float](https://css-tricks.com/all-about-floats/) OR [flex](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) AND your own Grid as described in [previous lesson](https://www.theodinproject.com/courses/html5-and-css3/lessons/css-grids) .
 - `[HINT]` This page should contain 3 breakpoints (you should figure out the exact width for each breakpoint by yourself).
 - Remember to double-check if you page layout does not brake on smaller screens.

+# Usage

+Donwload or clone this repo and open the index.html file

+# Automated tests

+No automated tests for this project have been implmented but

 ## Repositories